 Rick Fedrizzi co-founded the U.S. Green Building Council (USGBC) in 1993 while serving as the director of environmental marketing at United Technologies subsidiary Carrier Corporation, and he has served as USGBC’s President and CEO since 2004.
 During his distinguished tenure he has tripled its membership, broadened its influence, and cemented its role as a leadership voice in the global sustainability movement.

-USGBC’s LEED (Leadership in Energy and Environmental Design) green building program has been a cornerstone of Rick’s efforts.
-Since its launch in 2000, LEED has grown exponentially: nearly 55,000 commercial projects spanning 10.1 billion square feet and more than 116,000 residential units around the world participate in LEED, with 1.7 million square feet of building space earning LEED certification every day.
+USGBC’s LEED green building program has been the cornerstone of Rick’s efforts.
+Since its launch in 2000, more than 55,000 commercial projects spanning 10.1 billion square feet, and more than 116,000 residential units around the world participate in LEED, with 1.7 million square feet of building space earning LEED certification every day.
 Nearly 190,000 LEED professional credential holders are engaged in advancing this global movement.

-Of its many programs, The Center for Green Schools at USGBC is Fedrizzi’s passion, with its goal of every child being in a green school within this generation.
-Rick Fedrizzi serves on numerous boards and advisory committees, including the Center for Health and the Global Environment at Harvard Medical School, and the American Architectural Foundation.
-He is chair of the Scaling Sustainable Buildings Action Network of the Clinton Global Initiative.
+Rick serves on numerous boards and advisory committees, including the Green Building Certification Institute, Center for Health and the Global Environment at the Harvard School of Public Health, the American Architectural Foundation, Delos, Watsco, and the World Green Building Council where he served as Chair from 2011 to 2013.
+Rick currently chairs the Scaling Sustainable Buildings Action Network of the Clinton Global Initiative.
 Among his honors are the Charles H. Percy Award for Public Service from the Alliance to Save Energy, the prestigious Olmsted Award from the American Society of Landscape Architects, and the Arents Award from Syracuse University.